Average long-term US mortgage rate climbs to 7.09% this week to highest level in more than 20 years

 High rates can add hundreds of dollars a month in costs for borrowers, limiting how much they can afford in a market already unaffordable to many Americans.

+“With prices even higher than they were a year ago in many markets, crossing the 7% mortgage rate threshold again could be what sets in motion a major contraction in the housing market this fall,” said Lisa Sturtevant, chief economist for Bright MLS.

 The latest increase in rates follows a sharp uptick in the 10-year Treasury yield, which has been above 4% this month and climbing.
-The yield, which lenders use to price rates on mortgages and other loans, was at 4.30% in midday trading Thursday, it’s highest level in nearly a year.
+The yield, which lenders use to price rates on mortgages and other loans, touched its highest level since October on Thursday morning, and it’s close to where it was in 2007.

 The yield has been rising as bond traders react to more reports showing the U.S. economy remains remarkably resilient, which could keep upward pressure on inflation, giving the Federal Reserve reason to keep interest rates higher for longer.